malkag/Brix/README.md

 - **Space complexity:** O(n+t)\
    The space for n buyers + the space for t cashiers (+their tasks)
 - **Time complexity:** O(n)\
-   Dequeueing a buyers takes O(1), it'll happen at least n times - for each customer. (multythreading decrease execution time and not time complexity)
+   Dequeueing a buyer takes O(1), it'll happen at least n times - 1 time for each buyer. (multithreading decreases only execution time and not time complexity)

 #### [Exercise 2 - Finding a 5-long string in a 1M string file](https://github.com/malkag/Brix/tree/master/FindInFile)
 - **Searching time complexity:** O(1)\